Visual System

 Creating the Cockpit Views

-The MS Flight Simulator uses its own internal universal screen co-ordinate system, which make the co-ordinates independent of the of screen resolution.
+As the FS9, FSX and P3D are also using a universal screen co-ordinate system, which makes the co-ordinates independent of the of screen resolution.
 A maximum spanned view is represented by 8192 width and 6144 height.
+The recommended positions for the 3-window setup are as follows*:

 • Forward Left window: